bright/new-www/content/projects/digitally-connecting-the-uk-care-homes.md

 Overcoming another hurdle, **we focused on refining a critical HealthTech feature – offline mode**.
 In situations where every second counts, having a reliable app without an internet connection is imperative.
 Our challenge was to **design an interface that unmistakably signals when users are in offline mode, ensuring seamless data synchronization at a later stage**.
 The emphasis here was on a clear and intuitive design.

-*Camascope mockup for the offline mode marked by the information bar.*

 ## ![result](/images/results_icon_title_small.png) result: successful scaling with over 1,000 health care organization customers

 **As an NHS Trusted Supplier and Crown Commercial Service Supplier Camascope has digitalised medicine distribution for over 1,000 health & care organizations**.
 The system is integrated with **leading pharmacy chains such as Boots, LloydsPharmacy, and Well**.